yuvacharanvps/ironman_inpython/README.md

 # IRON MAN FACE USING PYTHON!

 # ABOUT THIS FILE:
--This python file uses the in-built module turtle to consruct iron man image.
+-This python file uses the in-built module turtle to construct iron man image.

 ## Project Structure
 -The code was typed in gitbash command line.